brylevkirill/notes/Reinforcement Learning.md

   - `code` <https://github.com/andrewliao11/NoisyNet-DQN>

-#### Castronovo, Francois-Lavet, Fonteneau, Ernst, Couetoux - ["Approximate Bayes Optimal Policy Search using Neural Networks"](http://orbi.ulg.ac.be/bitstream/2268/204410/1/ANN-BRL.pdf)
+#### ["Approximate Bayes Optimal Policy Search using Neural Networks"](http://orbi.ulg.ac.be/bitstream/2268/204410/1/ANN-BRL.pdf) Castronovo, Francois-Lavet, Fonteneau, Ernst, Couetoux
 >	"Bayesian Reinforcement Learning agents aim to maximise the expected collected rewards obtained when interacting with an unknown Markov Decision Process while using some prior knowledge.
 State-of-the-art BRL agents rely on frequent updates of the belief on the MDP, as new observations of the environment are made.
 This offers theoretical guarantees to converge to an optimum, but is computationally intractable, even on small-scale problems.
 In this paper, we present a method that circumvents this issue by training a parametric policy able to recommend an action directly from raw observations.
 Artificial Neural Networks are used to represent this policy, and are trained on the trajectories sampled from the prior.
 The trained model is then used online, and is able to act on the real MDP at a very low computational cost.
 Our new algorithm shows strong empirical performance, on a wide range of test problems, and is robust to inaccuracies of the prior distribution."

 >	"State-of-the-art Bayesian algorithms generally do not use offline training.
 Instead, they rely on Bayes updates and sampling techniques during the interaction, which may be too computationally expensive, even on very small MDPs.
 In order to reduce significantly this cost, we propose a new practical algorithm to solve BAMDPs: Artificial Neural Networks for Bayesian Reinforcement Learning.
 Our algorithm aims at finding an optimal policy, i.e. a mapping from observations to actions, which maximises the rewards in a certain environment.
 This policy is trained to act optimally on some MDPs sampled from the prior distribution, and then it is used in the test environment.
 By design, our approach does not use any Bayes update, and is thus computationally inexpensive during online interactions."